Hitachi ID Login Manager Components

 - Optionally, looks up the user's profile in the corporate

-directory, assuming the workstation is connected to the network
+directory, assuming the PC is connected to the network

 at the time, to find alternate login IDs that belong to the same